55 Transitional Design Ideas

-2. Bedroom Transitional Design Ideas
+2. Bedroom Inspirations

 The essence of simplicity and elegance is noteworthy throughout a bedroom with a transitional design style.
 Express your creativity with subtle pops of colors, but an overall soft color scheme is essential.
 Use shades of blues, greens, or grays as accent colors.
 They’ll work well within the bedroom.

 Upon entering the bedroom, the bed is typically the first area your eye focuses on.
 Set the tone of a soft, comfortable space with neutral linen.
-Cozy blankets and pillows provide a layered look by introducing a variety colors.
+Cozy blankets and pillows provide a layered look by introducing a variety of colors.

 Regardless of the bed’s size, you’ll want to find a quality frame or stand to display it.
 You can easily integrate texture through the bed with the right fabrics or patterns.
 You can even channel your inner interior designer skills and create your own DIY tufted headboard if you are up for the challenge!
 Another practical piece to consider is a bench at the foot of the bed.